 - In a mail ballot election, candidates must be permitted to have an observer present during the preparation and mailing of the ballots, during any visits to the post office to pick up and re-mail returned ballot packages, when voted ballots are picked up from the post office, and during the opening and counting of the ballots.

 - Prior to the opening of the polls, observers must be permitted to inspect the ballot box, the voting booths, or the voting machines.

-- Observers must be permitted to count and note the names of voters and to observe each phase of the voter eligibility verification process so that they can confirm voter identity and eligibility and, as appropriate, raise challenges with election officials regarding voter eligibility.
+- Observers must be permitted during each phase of the voter eligibility verification process.
+The process must be completed in such a way that voter identity and eligibility can be witnessed, so observers can raise challenges with election officials regarding voter eligibility as appropriate.

 - At the ballot count and the vote tally, observers must be permitted to be close enough to see each task being performed.
 For example, at the ballot counting and tallying tables, observers must be able to see how the ballots are being called and how the votes are being recorded, totaled and reported on the tally sheets.

 - Candidates and their observers must follow union rules and practices for observers, including rules which define who may be an observer.
 Some unions, for example, do not allow candidates to act as their own observers or require that an observer must be a member of the union.

 - Observers should conduct themselves in a professional manner and should not interfere with or disrupt the conduct of the election or tally.
 Observers may not compromise, or give the appearance of compromising, the secrecy of the ballots.
 Observers do not have the right to handle or count ballots or to perform other duties of election officials.
 Conversations with voters inside the voting area should be avoided.